 Is undergoing the surgery essential?

-Earlier, the surgeon would not operate the patient after their first dislocation.
+Earlier, the surgeon would not operate on the patient after their first dislocation.
 This is because, after the physical therapy the patient was able to get back to their normal working routine.
-If the patient gets the second or recurrent dislocation then surgery was recommended.
+If the patient gets a second or recurrent dislocation then surgery was recommended.

 In some cases the treatment option is surgery.
 The surgeon’s goal is to get the damage fixed because of which shoulder came out of its socket.

-Bankart tear injury occurs when stabilizing ligaments gets attached to the shoulder socket labrum.
+Bankart tear injury occurs when stabilizing ligaments get attached to the shoulder socket labrum.
 This issue occurs because of shoulder dislocation.

 The non-surgical option includes physical therapy which helps in strengthening the muscles so that the ball in the shoulder socket is stabilized.
 Sometimes the patient can get back to their normal working routine.

-Some studies have shown that if the shoulder is not moved then the repeat dislocations is prevented.
+Some studies have shown that if the shoulder is not moved then repeat dislocations are prevented.
 But the immobilization position is very awkward because the arm is turned away from the body.

 What is the best option for me?

-Well, there is controversy that which treatment option is ideal.
+Well, there is a controversy that which treatment option is ideal.
 If the patient is an athlete then getting the surgery is the ideal choice after the first dislocation.
-Not a getting a surgery means chances of repeat dislocation will increase.
+Not getting surgery means chances of repeat dislocation will increase.

-If the case is different then trying non-surgical option which doctor recommend can manage the problem.
+If the case is different then trying a non-surgical option which doctor recommend can manage the problem.